 Campbell Rhododendron Gardens

-The Rhodo Tea Rooms are open during the peak season for the best "Aussie Cream Teas" in the Blue Mountains, and selling unique Rhodo souvenirs.
+The Lodge Rhodo Tea Room is open for six weeks during the peak season (October /November) serving the best 'Aussie Cream Teas' in the Blue Mountains, and selling unique Rhodo souvenirs.

 Allow an hour to stroll the easy walking tracks, or take your picnic basket and rug down to the valley and enjoy this gem of the Blue Mountains with family and friends.
 Dogs are allowed on leads.
 Take photos from the lakeside to capture the stunning reflections, and enjoy the new fountain and cascade area.
 And if walking is a problem, there is an accessible lookout near the Lodge.

 The Gardens are off the Great Western Highway and within walking distance from the railway station.
 Entrance is by AU$5.00 donation per person.
 The Gardens are managed entirely by Volunteers who depend on your generosity to maintain these Gardens.

 Disabled access available, contact operator for details.